factory24/project-submission/README.md

 ## Scope

 We are interested in onboarding projects that support both the Mission and Values of [Afrolynk](https://afrolynk.com/afrolyn2019/#section-brief).
-The scope of our focus areas is broad, and can include: `Big data & Analytics, Artificial Intelligence, Internet of Things(IOT) / Smart Machines, Blockchain, Augmented Reality /Virtual Reality,  Connectivity (Next Gen - 5G), Cloud & Quantum computing, API platforms (integration), Robotics & Automation, Instant Payments and appropriate technologies (USSD)`.
+The scope of our focus areas is broad, and can include: `Big data & Analytics, Artificial Intelligence, Cloud & Quantum computing, Internet of Things(IOT), Blockchain, Augmented Reality /Virtual Reality,  Connectivity (Next Gen - 5G), API platforms (integration), Robotics & Automation, Smart Machines, Instant Payments and appropriate technologies (USSD)`.

 ![Key Focus](img/key-focus.png "Key Focus")